go-bears/checkpoint/README.md

 ## 🛠️ Create Your Own Tutorial

 Want to create your own tutorial?
-It's easy!
+We've got you covered!
+Check out our [Instructor's Guide](docs/instructor-guide.md) for a detailed walkthrough of creating engaging, mission-based tutorials.
+You'll learn:

+- How to transform traditional assignments into interactive missions
+- Tips for writing robust regex patterns
+- Best practices for mission design
+- Advanced validation techniques

+Ready to start?
 Just:
 1. Create a new `checkpoint.yaml` file
 2. Define your Docker environment
 3. Specify your learning missions